 Modality Name Typ.
 Grp.
-Description Hours Theory classes Theory Large group (G) The course methodological approach integrates theory and practiceof the language and combines both inductive and deductive learningtechniques.
+Description Hours Theory classes Theory Large group (G) The course methodological approach integrates theory and practice of the language and combines both inductive and deductive learningtechniques.
 Theory contents cover the teaching/learning of thetheoretical background needed to attain the linguistic, sociolinguisticand pragmatic skills required to interact with the customer in tourismrelated communicative settings.
-Theory modulesthereforelook atthe grammar, specific vocabulary and text type features, reading andwriting techniques, principles of pronunciation, cross- cultural issues andpragmatic knowledge that enable students to perform successfullyat managerial level.
+Theory modulesthereforelook atthe grammar, specific vocabulary and text type features, reading andwriting techniques, principles of pronunciation, crosscultural issues andpragmatic knowledge that enable students to perform successfullyat managerial level.
 The use of English, pronunciation and readingtechniques are taught in an inductive way, i.e. studentswork outthe rules from their experience of using and being exposed to the language.
 Likewise, specific vocabulary iselicited from texts and materialsused in class or through brainstorming activities.
-Concerning grammar,students areprovided with supplementary materials both for furthertraining and remedial purposes.
+Concerning grammar, students are provided with supplementary materials both for furthertraining and remedial purposes.
 Familiarity with the genre and domainof tourism specific text types areachieved both inductively (in the practical sessions) and deductively (in the theory sessions).
-On the otherhand, writing techniques aremainly taught in a deductive way i.e.students will be provided with the 14
+On the otherhand, writing techniques aremainly taught in a deductive way i.e.students will be provided with the theory input needed to carry out thecorresponding practical writing activities concerning the specific text typeslearnt in the course.
+Sociolinguistic and pragmatic competence as well ascross-cultural awareness arepartially approached from a theoreticalstandpoint though these competences aremore extensively developed in the practical classes.
+Exposure to the language isreinforced byusing the English language as the medium of instruction.
+14